Charles Sumner Woolworth: Biography

 Charles Sumner Woolworth, known by everyone as Sum, was born on August 1, 1856, in Rodman, New York, to John Hubbell Woolworth and Fanny McBrier.
 Growing up, he worked on his family's farm.

+His paternal ancestors were English farmers who left England around 1665 settling in the Massachusetts Bay Colony area.
+Meanwhile, his mother's parents, the McBriers, were Scots-Irish from County Down, Ulster, who had come to the United States in 1827.

 When his brother Frank sought work and fortune as an apprentice in Augsbury and Moore dry goods store, in Watertown, New York, Sum became eager to follow.

 At 21, Sum joined Frank as an apprentice salesman in the same store, which had since become Moore and Smith.
 While Frank liked the back end of the business in accounting and purchasing, Sum liked the front end of the business, meeting customers and working on innovative ways to display merchandise.

 With a loan from his former boss, William Moore, Frank opened a five-cent store in Utica, New York, on February 22, 1878.
 Though it initially appeared to be successful, business soon dropped off and the store failed in early May 1878, after Frank earned enough to pay back his debt to William Moore.
 Within days, Frank acted on a tip from a close friend and visited Lancaster, Pennsylvania, and quickly decided to re-locate there.
 He opened his first successful "Woolworth's Great Five Cent Store" on June 21, 1879, on North Queen Street, using the same sign from Utica.
 The idea of an entire store devoted to such low-priced items was unprecedented, anywhere.
 The Lancaster store was the first successful store of this type.
 At the end of the first day in Lancaster, Frank counted his profit, and with renewed enthusiasm, he invited his brother, Sum, to join him.
 Together, they opened a second store in Harrisburg, Pennsylvania, called "5¢ Woolworth Bros Store", on July 19, 1879, with Sum as manager.
 During this time, Frank decided to test the possibility of 10¢ items, by devoting a table to the higher-priced items, inside his Lancaster and Harrisburg stores.
 The ten-cent items were a hit.
 The success of the Harrisburg store prompted the landlord to seek a higher rent from the Woolworth brothers.
 Due to the rent dispute, Frank and Sum closed the Harrisburg store and relocated to York, Pennsylvania, in March 1880.
 The York store closed three months later, on June 30, 1880.
 This fourth location is often missed, or the city misidentified, in some accounts of the early history of the Woolworth brothers.